mlange-42/modo/docs/content/guide/formats.md

 to prevent lower case members (like functions) and upper case members (like structs) overwrite each other.
 Alternatively, run Modo🧯 with switch `--case-insensitive`.

+[Templates](../templates) can be used to customize the Hugo front matter of each page.